wahidulalamriyad/wahidulalamriyad/README.md

 ### 🏆Bio
-Machine Learning Engineer with experience developing and deploying sophisticated AI models.
+Data Scientist with experience developing and deploying sophisticated AI models.
 Proven track record of delivering high-impact projects, such as achieving 89% accuracy in predicting coronary heart disease using advanced classification models and surpassing state-of-the-art performance in food image recognition with TensorFlow.
 Proficient in Python, Scikit-Learn, TensorFlow, and a range of essential ML libraries, with hands-on expertise in data preprocessing, feature engineering, and model evaluation.
 Adept at collaborative work and problem-solving.

 ### 🧑🏻‍💻Portfolio
 [![Portfolio](https://img.shields.io/badge/wahidulalamriyad.com-%23253551?style=flat)](http://wahidulalamriyad.com/)